loris-imageserver/loris/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Kakadu
+#### Downloadable Executables Copyright and Disclaimer

+The executables available [here](http://www.kakadusoftware.com/index.php?option=com_content&task=view&id=26&Itemid=22) are made available for demonstration purposes only.
+Neither the author, Dr. Taubman, nor the University of New South Wales accept any liability arising from their use or re-distribution.

+Copyright is owned by NewSouth Innovations Pty Limited, commercial arm of the University of New South Wales, Sydney, Australia. **You are free to trial these executables and even to re-distribute them, so long as such use or re-distribution is accompanied with this copyright notice and is not for commercial gain.
+Note: Binaries can only be used for non-commercial purposes.** If in doubt please [contact Dr. Taubman](http://www.kakadusoftware.com/index.php?option=com_content&task=blogcategory&id=8&Itemid=14).

+For further details, please see visit the [Kakadu website](http://www.kakadusoftware.com/)